Mergimberisha/vagrant_101/README.md

 #### What is the package manager for Ubuntu?

 apt command (Advanced Packaging Too) - performing such functions as installation of new software packages, upgrade of existing software packages, updating of the package list index, and even upgrading the entire Ubuntu system.

+#### NGINX

+NGINX is a web server that can be used for web serving and also as a reverse proxy.